Management Promotion of Fair Operating Practices

 The aim of the Japan Fair Trade Council of the Medical Devices Industry is to restrict unjustifiable premiums, such as money, goods, services, etc., provided as an inducement to engage in transactions to ensure fair competition among businesses.
 The council has its legal basis in the Act against Unjustifiable Premiums and Misleading Representations.

-Accordingly, we have established Treatment Guidelines for Medical Institutions to prevent the distortion of proper prescription drugs use and unjustifiable customer inducements and increase the transparency of transactions by restricting the provision of unjustifiable premiums.
+Accordingly, we have established Treatment Guidelines for Medical Institutions to prevent the distortion of appropriate drug usage and unjustifiable customer inducements and increase the transparency of transactions by restricting the provision of unjustifiable premiums.

-In January 2021, we established the Promotion Audit Department to promote our initiatives for proper promotion activities, and improved our systems.
+We established the Promotion Audit Department to supervise sales information provision activities in order to promote our initiatives for proper promotion activities, and improved our systems.

 Initiatives Related to Transparency with Medical Institutions and Patient Organizations